mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

        */
       generation: number;

+      // Any of the following connection counts may be computed rather than
+      // actually stored on the pool.

       /**
        *  An integer expressing how many total Connections
        *  ("pending" + "available" + "in use") the pool currently has